-The movement has also lost the popular constituencies in a number of countries in the North on which it formally could count -- the youth, the clergy, trade unions and the liberals.
-The young have become chiefly interested in single-issue politics which they have yet to relate to other domestic or international issues.
+The movement has also lost the popular constituencies in a number of countries in the North on which it formally could count-the youth, the clergy, trade unions and the liberals.
+The young have become mainly interested in single-issue politics which they have yet to relate to other domestic or international issues.
 The clergy are mainly concerned with human rights.
 Unemployment has driven all other concerns from the trade union agenda.
 The great ideologies that shaped our thinking and our institutions in the early part of this century have exhausted themselves.
 They are now fragmented and incapable of dealing with the complex interlinkages between domestic problems and their international dimensions.
-We have nothing to replace these ideas.
+We have nothing with which to replace these ideas.

 We badly need a change, I believe, in our categories of thought about North-South relationships; the phraseologies of the 1960s and 1970s will no longer do.
 Increasingly, many of the South's problems are shared by a number of small and medium countries in the North.
-In attempting to consolidate our strength, we may have to think of new coalitions of small and middle powers in the North and South as well as in the West and the East.
-In that context, we may regain some of our support of our old constituencies -- and also begin to relate to new emerging political forces in the industrial world and broaden their concerns to embrace similar issues in the South.
-Walded as I was a war and a base to walk by try a command
+In attempting to consolidate our strength, we may have to think of new coalitions of small and middle powers in the North and the South as well as in the West and the East.
+In thot context, we may regain some of the support of our old constituencies-and also begin to relate to new emerging political forces in the industrial world and broaden their concerns to embrace similar issues in the South.

 But to accomplish all this, we very much need to put our own houses in order first.
 We will have to learn to deal more effectively with the central problem of inequality in our own countries.
-With a few exceptions, we have failed to overcome the structural dualism of our societies inherited from our colonial and pre-colonial past.
-We need to do something about the consumptive life-styles of our elites which helps perpetuate this dualism.
-We must find ways to revitalize the countryside.
-It is entirely possible, in my view, that we could use the effort to overcome inequalities by developing our own internal markets better as a means of stimulating and reviving our economies, reducing the paralyzing social and political tensions, and using the revolution in science and technology to serve those ends rather than falling victim to it.
+With a few exceptions we have failed to overcome the structural dualism of our societies inherited from our colonial and pre-colonial past.
+We need to do something about the consumptive lifestyles of our elites which helps perpetuate this dualism.
+We must find ways to revitalise the countryside.
+It is entirely possible, in my view, that we could use the effort to overcome inequalities by developing our own internal markets better, as a means of stimulating and reviving our economies, reducing the paralysing social and political tensions, and using the revolution in science and technology to serve those ends rather than falling victim to it.

-We need to gird ourselves for the coming technological revolution which will impact so sharply on all of humankind but could have particularly negative effects and create new dependencies in the third world unless we are better prepared to become part of that revolution.
-I am talking here about the enormous implications for future human growth in the revolutionary developments in fields like biotechnology, communications and microprocessors, energy technology, materials technology, sea bed technology and space technology.
+We need to gird ourselves for the coming technological revolution which will impinge so sharply on all humankind but could have particularly negative effects and create new dependencies in the third world unless we are better prepared to become part of that revolution.
+I am talking here about the enormous implications for future human growth in the revolutionary developments in fields like biotechnology, communications and microprocessors, energy technology, materials technology, seabed technology.

 Regional arrangements will be essential to our effort to build up the collective strength of the South, particularly in the area of security, so that we may reduce the dependencies on the superpowers and metropolitan powers which have so sapped our vision.
-To reduce the possibility of countries within a region to make war on each other would involve regional agreements on conflict resolution mechanisms, confidence building measures, reduction and verification of arms, and new mechanisms for the settlement of border disputes and the prevention of armed conflicts.
+To reduce the possibility of countries within a region from making war on each other would involve regional agreements on conflict resolution mechanisms, confidence-building measures, reduction and verification of arms, and new mechanisms for the settlement of border disputes and the prevention of armed conflicts.